lucasrijllart/lucasrijllart/README.md

 🇺🇸 I'm a software developer currently looking for a new position in Texas

 🏦 I've worked 5 years in the Financial Tech industry
-- At Yobota we built a bank from the group up in the cloud.
+- At [Yobota](https://www.yobota.com) then [Chetwood Financial](https://chetwood.co) we built a bank from the group up in the cloud.
 It supported 5 different live financial products and 3 financial institutions on our banking platform.
 - I was responsible for the third-party integrations and quantitative functions (~11 people).
 This involved multiple RESTful APIs handling credit checks, loan payments (transfers and card payments, savings account transactions, interest rate calculation and adjustment, and more.

 🚀 Familiar technologies